jcmf/imbroglio/compiler.coffee.md

 working.

 Actually let's start with something simpler!
-How about a compiler that just compiles a function that returns the given text, as a string?
+How about a compiler that just compiles a function body that returns the given text, as a string?

     exports.compile = (src, options = {}) ->
       escape_char = (ch) ->